Why Should You Use A Google 5 Day Design Sprint?

 On day one it’s good to re-iterate the vision and discuss the overall goal of the design sprint to ensure nothing significant has changed.
 During a warm up session each area has the opportunity to brief the team on their area of responsibility so that everyone understands the specific business, marketing, design and technological challenges faced by the sprint.
 This should include feedback on the customer and the competitive landscape.

 As an external expert my briefing focussed on user motivations and how they are goal driven.
 I used the BJ Fogg model to outline a useful framework to consider when designing a user journey.

-During these talks each member of the team wrote down “How might we” question on post-it notes to capture thoughts and ideas generated by the discussion.
+During these talks each member of the team wrote down a “How might we” question on post-it notes to capture thoughts and ideas.
 This kind of question encourages participants to challenge existing ways of thinking and find new solutions to the problems the group is faced with.

-After all the briefing sessions have been completed it is time to vote on the “how might we” statements.
+After all the briefing sessions, it is time to vote on the “how might we” statements.
 Each person in the team gets three dots to vote with and the sprint owner is given six dots.

 Often the team will also generate a design principles list.
 This comprises adjectives that we would like customers to describe the product or service.
 At this point the decision maker should be ready to select three “how might we” statements as targets for the prototype.

 This step is based upon the view that group brainstorms aren’t effective and so team members work individually to generate ideas for possible solutions.
 But as research suggests that our first idea is often not the best solution, this process uses the power of iteration to improve on our initial thoughts.